Self-Employed Income Protection Insurance Guide For 2023

 - The medical condition can get cover under the standard terms of the policy

-- The medical issue is considered too severe and excludes from a policy
+- The medical issue is considered too severe and excluded from a policy

 Own or any occupation